LTUC/amman-dotnet-401d2/Curriculum/Class43/READINGS.md

 To turn in your reading "Reply" to this discussion by teaching something that you learned from the readings listed below.

-Review at least one article ***from each section below*** and write how each of them relates to ethics in technology.
-Do you think that agree or disagree with these articles?
+Review at least one article ***from both "Ethics in the workplace" and "Ethics in Technology" sections below*** and write how each of them relates to ethics in technology.
+Do you agree or disagree with these articles?
 What stuck out to you specifically from each article?

 For each article that you choose, write a ***minimum*** 5 sentences (1 paragraph).
 Each post should be something of substance and of an acceptable quality.